Sabariya: Savariaa people

-When we travelled in the Janjgir Champa District, the hospital staff could easily identify a Sabariya person, especially the elderly people.
+When we travelled in the Janjgir Champa District, the hospital staff could easily identify a Savaria person, especially the elderly people.
 The men usually keep their hair long and tied in a bundle behind their head.
 They wear “Gamcha” a piece of cloth worn tightly around their loins.

 Men and women work in fields, boys look after cattle, and small girls take care of the babies and houses.
 Their work includes tilling the ground, digging wells and foundations.

 They continue to face land issues, so they meet together annually to discuss issues that they need to demand from the government, especially related to the land.

-Primarily, the Sabariya people are Hindus and worship multiple gods.
+Primarily, the Savaria people are Hindus and worship multiple gods.
 Some of the gods they have informed us about are Durga, Narsingha Dev Nath, Burhadev (a household god), Raja Bhoj, Vishnu, Mangal Dev, Sarangani, Paretin Dev, Dulha Dev (a household god).

 There is an organization among the Sabariya called “Adivasi Samaj Seva Budadev”, which is just being established.
 Their office is in Sothi village and the president is Mr Jagdev from Munund village.
 This organization could become a bond that would unite the people of Sabariya.
 At this point, there is no strong leadership among them that can bring all of their people to one platform and approach the government.

 Marriage takes place only among the Sabariya themselves.
 They do not intermarry with people from other communities (either giving or taking spouses for their children).
-Within Sabariya, they must marry someone from outside of one's own clan.
+Within Savaria, they must marry someone from outside of one's own clan.

 The population estimate is very vague.
 Some estimated it as high as 50,000 people.
 The document provided by the Adivasi Samaj Seva Budadev listed 86 Sabariya villages and a population of 5,744.
-This may be a reflection of their actual number because the Sabariya villages are widely scattered.
+This may be a reflection of their actual number because the Savaria villages are widely scattered.
 The highest populated village has 380 persons, followed by 230 and then 200.
 All the other villages have less than 200.
 Some villages have a population as low as nine people.

 Though they are tribals, the government has not recognized them as a Scheduled Tribe.
 The reason is not clear.
 They are in the process of getting their identity as a Scheduled Tribe recognized by the government.